|Birth: ||Apr. 7, 1943|

 Thank You From the Bottom Of My Heart.
 May God Bless You and Your Family Always.

 I received This Program from Her Neighbour.
-This Poem was in there.
+This Poem was in her program.
 I would bet She Picked It Out Herself.

 THOSE I HAVE LOVED